udacity/CarND-Traffic-Sign-Classifier-Project/README.md

 Note that we collect all branched off convolutional layers' output, flatten and concatenate them before passing over to classifier.

-If you have questions about TensorFlow implementation, make sure to check out [my TensorFlow post](http://navoshta.com/facial-with-tensorflow/){:target="_blank"} about variable scopes, saving and restoring sessions, implementing dropout and other interesting things!
+If you have questions about TensorFlow implementation, make sure to check out [my TensorFlow post](http://navoshta.com/facial-with-tensorflow/) about variable scopes, saving and restoring sessions, implementing dropout and other interesting things!
-{: .notice}

 ## Training